 Tax season.
 A phrase that can make almost anyone roll their eyes and wonder how long they can procrastinate getting their returns together.
 But it doesn’t have to be a struggle; follow these actionable tips to set yourself up for success come tax time.

 Tax Time is Stressful

-As we all know, tax season basically starts at the beginning of the year.
-We’d barely finished popping the champagne and ringing in the New Year and I would feel this mounting pressure to carve out a substantial amount of time and pour over the entire prior year’s financial information, sorting, calculating, and preparing to file your income tax return.
+Essentially, tax season begins at the start of a new year.
+As Americans barely finish popping the champagne and ringing in the New Year, many feel pressure to carve out a substantial amount of time and pour over the prior year’s financial information, sorting, calculating, and preparing to file your income tax return.

 Practical Tax Tips

-These tips are “practical”, not expert, meaning these tax tips are more relevant to practice, not theory.
-They just make sense for the average person to put into practice and aren’t necessarily required steps for filing your tax return.
+These tips are “practical,” not expert, meaning these tax tips are more relevant to practice, not theory.
+They just make sense for the average person to put into practice and aren’t required steps for filing your tax return.

 This might sound fancy, but it’s nothing more than setting up a few additional email folders.
-I created a new folder for the following categories:
+Focus on creating folders for the following categories, if applicable:

-Here’s what you do: Set up the new folders and throughout the day (or week) when you receive an email or receipt for an expense, take a second and drag it into the appropriate folder for safekeeping.
-This literally takes a second, so it’s easy to keep up with even if you are someone who receives a high volume of emails.
+Take a few minutes to create all your new folders. throughout the day, when you receive an email or receipt for an expense, take a second and drag it into the appropriate folder for safekeeping.
+This only takes a second, so it’s easy to keep up with even if you receive a high volume of emails.

-When you close your month or whenever you sit down to update your spreadsheets (we will talk about these in the next tip) you will have all the transactions you need in one place.
-I find it easiest to look through my email on my phone as I’m inputting the numbers into my spreadsheet.
+When you close out your month or whenever you sit down to update your spreadsheets (we will talk about these in the next tip), you will have all the transactions you need in one place.

 Create a Yearly Tax Spreadsheet

-Since I’m a small business owner (this site is my business) I’m sharing my system.
-If you don’t own a business, you’ll simply omit the business expenses in this system.
+(If you don’t own a business, you’ll simply omit the business expenses in this system.)

 You will need to decide what will work best for your schedule.
-For me, I add a block of time into my calendar at the very beginning of each month to close out the month before.
+You may want to add a block of time into your calendar at the beginning of each month to close out the prior month.

 Use that time block to enter all your expenses, income, and mileage (if applicable) for the prior month into your spreadsheet.
-It may be easier to add each transaction as it occurs, especially if you do not have your own business, but for me, this allows me to sit down and batch this task for the whole month saving me time by doing it all at once instead of hopping into my spreadsheet multiple time each week.
+It may be easier to add each transaction as it occurs, especially if you are not a business owner, or choose to batch this task each week or month.
+Batching will likely save you time by doing it all at once instead of hopping into your spreadsheet multiple time each week.

 Whatever schedule you decide on, consistency is key.
-A little time each week or month is what keeps you from having to spend a lot of time at the end of each year.
+A little time each week or month keeps you from having to spend a lot of time at the end of each year.

 Track Your Expenses

-Be sure to track your expenses.
-Don’t overcomplicate this!
+Be sure to track your expenses, but don’t overcomplicate this.
 Simply determine the easiest way for you to consistently keep track of your expenses.
 Include the date, amount, where the money was spent, and what you spent it on.

-Of course, if this system doesn’t sound simple to you, I suggest you adjust as needed.
-If this whole process does not feel almost effortless and easy to maintain, guess what?!
-You won’t stick to it.
-Then you’ll be stuck in the same cycle when tax season arrives.
+Of course, if this system doesn’t sound simple to you, simply adjust as needed.
+If a process does not feel effortless and easy to maintain, it’s unlikely you’ll stick with it.

 Track Your Mileage

 Most people know they should be tracking and deducting business miles driven, yet surprisingly many people don’t bother doing so…probably because it’s a pain!
-I want to give you a few ideas to make this task more automatic for you.
+I want to give you a few ideas to make this task more automatic.

-Tracking your mileage can feel tedious and many people will either estimate or not claim the deduction at all…that’s money you’re literally leaving in the government’s pocket!
+Tracking your mileage can feel tedious, and many will either estimate or skip claiming the deduction altogether…that’s money you’re literally leaving in the government’s pocket!

-Furthermore, most people who estimate their mileage actually are way underestimating.
-Tracking your mileage does not have to be difficult or take a long time…
+Furthermore, most people who estimate their mileage are way underestimating.
+Tracking your mileage does not have to be difficult or take a long time.

 Try some of these tips:

-- Grab a mileage log and keep it in your car (this is the key).
-Get into the habit of filling it out before you pull out of your garage and finish the entry before you exit the car after you’ve returned home.
+- Grab a mileage log and keep it in your car.
+Get in the habit of filling it out before you pull out of your garage and finish the entry before you exit the car after you’ve returned home.
 This will ensure you never miss a trip or log entry.

-- Try a mileage tracking app like TripLog (get 20% off here) or Mile IQ (get 20% off here).
-I haven’t tried these personally, but it’s my understanding they are very helpful and can even give you a notification prompt where the app has already calculated your mileage and you just go in and note whether it was business or personal.
+- Try a mileage tracking app like TripLog or Mile IQ.
+They are handy and can even give you a notification prompt where the app has already calculated your mileage, and you just need to categorize it as business or personal.

-- Manually enter your info easily in a notebook or notes app on your phone.
+- Manually enter your info easily in a notebook or notes app.
 Be sure to include the date, beginning mileage, ending mileage, and purpose.

-Periodically throughout the year, be sure to enter this information on a spreadsheet for safekeeping (and easy access at year-end).
-Some of the apps will even allow you to run reports you can print.
+Periodically throughout the year, enter this information on a spreadsheet for safekeeping (and easy access at year-end).
+Some apps will even allow you to run reports you can print.